rniemand/Rn.NetCore.MailUtils/README.md

 The following `providers` are exposed by **Rn.NetCore.MailUtils**.

 - [RnMailConfigProvider](/docs/providers/RnMailConfigProvider.md) - used to provide instances of the [RnMailConfig](/docs/configuration/RnMailConfig.md) class.
+- [MailTemplateProvider](/docs/providers/MailTemplateProvider.md) - used to resolve and provide instances of [MailTemplateBuilder](/docs/builders/MailTemplateBuilder.md).

 ## Wrappers
 The following `wrappers` are exposed by **Rn.NetCore.MailUtils**.